BananaAcid/imapbox/README.md

 * Archive multiple accounts into different folders.
 * Report on a website the content of an email address, like a mailing list.
 * Sharing address of several employees to perform cross-searches on a common database.
-* Archiving an IMAP account because of mailbox size restrictions, or to restrain the used disk space on the IMAP server.
+* Archiving an IMAP account because of mailbox size restrictions, or to restrict the used disk space on the IMAP server.
 * Archiving emails to PDF format.

 ## Usage without config file